mcgaryes/crumblies/js101/discussions/006/README.md

 * Client
 	* Uses only the interfaces defined by the AbstractFactory and ConcreteFactory and has no knowledge of the objects inner workings or additional functionality.

-In this weeks discussion we're going to look at an example that...

 ### Discussion Questions

 * After reading through the annotaed source code, what kinds of real world development problems could this help you solve.